Visual Canvas

 1. Node-Based Design

-Build your logic by dragging and dropping nodes from the library.
-Each node represents a specific action:
+Build your logic by dragging and dropping nodes from the library (40 nodes in total).
+Each node represents a specific action.
+The main categories are:

-- Logic & Control: Add conditions (if/else), loops, and data transformations.
+- Logic & Control: Add conditions (if/else), loops, filters, merges, and field transformations.

 2. Manual Testing